fltk/fltk/README.Windows.txt

   https://www.fltk.org/software.php

 into your home folder.
-The default location as seen from MSWindows is similar to
+The default location as seen from Windows is similar to

   C:\MinGW\msys\1.0\home\matt\